ergo-services/ergo/docs/advanced/observer.md

 # Inspecting With Observer

-This page walks through each page of the Observer web interface.
-For installation and configuration, see [Observer Application](../extra-library/applications/observer.md).

-The sidebar contains a node selector listing all nodes discovered through the registrar.
-Select a different node and Observer switches to showing that node's data.
-You deploy Observer on one node and monitor the entire cluster from a single browser tab.
+A running Ergo node is not one program you can step through with a debugger.
+It is thousands of processes, each on its own goroutine, each handling its own messages, being restarted by supervisors as failures happen.
+You cannot pause one and read its variables the way you would a function, and adding print statements changes the very timing you are trying to understand.

+Observer takes a different approach.
+It watches the live node the way the system itself does: what each process is doing right now, how messages travel between them, and where CPU and memory go.
+It embeds into the node, streams updates to your browser as they happen, and needs no changes to the processes it observes.
+And it is not read-only: from the same screen you can change a setting, send a message, or stop a process on the running system.

+You deploy Observer on a single node and inspect the whole cluster from it.
+Every Ergo node runs the built-in `system` application, which is what Observer talks to, so switching to another node needs nothing extra deployed there.
+For installation and options, see [Observer Application](../extra-library/applications/observer.md).

-To try Observer with a live cluster:
+To try it against a live cluster:

 ```bash
 git clone https://github.com/ergo-services/examples